microsoft/vscode-docs/docs/java/java-project.md

 ## Next steps

-Read on to find out about:
+Read on to find out more about:

-* [Editing Java](/docs/java/java-editing.md) - Explore the editing features for Java in VS Code.
+* [Java Editing](/docs/java/java-editing.md) - Explore the editing features for Java in VS Code.
-* [Debugging Java](/docs/java/java-debugging.md) - Find out how to debug your Java project with VS Code.
+* [Java Debugging](/docs/java/java-debugging.md) - Find out how to debug your Java project with VS Code.
+* [Java Testing](/docs/java/java-testing.md) - Use VS Code for your JUnit and TestNG cases.
 * [Java Extensions](/docs/java/extensions.md) - Learn about more useful Java extensions for VS Code.